vega/vega-lite/site/docs/data.md

 {% include table.html props="url,format" source="UrlData" %}

 For example, the following specification loads data from a relative `url`: `data/cars.json`.
-Note that the format type is implicitly json by default.
+Note that the format type is implicitly `"json"` by default.

 <span class="vl-example" data-name="scatter"></span>